panda7789/docs.cs-cz/docs/visual-basic/programming-guide/com-interop/how-to-call-a-windows-function-that-takes-unsigned-types.md

 - data types [Visual Basic], numeric
 - unsigned types [Visual Basic], using ms.assetid: c2c0e712-8dc2-43b9-b4c6-345fbb02e7ce
-ms.openlocfilehash: 97075fb6149ed8c0ce06318d0e5bb6f01b841f30
+ms.openlocfilehash: 790c680744e2100a40a7cea8b8cef80c68d586bb
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71053330"
+ms.locfileid: "74348736"
 ---
-# <a name="how-to-call-a-windows-function-that-takes-unsigned-types-visual-basic"></a>Postupy: Volání funkce systému Windows, která přebírá typy bez znaménka (Visual Basic)
+# <a name="how-to-call-a-windows-function-that-takes-unsigned-types-visual-basic"></a>Postupy: Volání funkce systému Windows, která přebírá nepřiřazené typy (Visual Basic).

-Pokud pracujete se třídou, modulem nebo strukturou, která má členy unsigned integerch typů, můžete k těmto členům přistupovat pomocí Visual Basic.
+If you are consuming a class, module, or structure that has members of unsigned integer types, you can access these members with Visual Basic.

-## <a name="to-call-a-windows-function-that-takes-an-unsigned-type"></a>Volání funkce systému Windows, která přebírá typ bez znaménka
+## <a name="to-call-a-windows-function-that-takes-an-unsigned-type"></a>To call a Windows function that takes an unsigned type

-1. Použijte [příkaz Declare](../../../visual-basic/language-reference/statements/declare-statement.md) k oznámení Visual Basic, která knihovna obsahuje funkci, co je jeho název v této knihovně, co je jeho volající sekvence a jak převést řetězce při volání.
+1. Use a [Declare Statement](../../../visual-basic/language-reference/statements/declare-statement.md) to tell Visual Basic which library holds the function, what its name is in that library, what its calling sequence is, and how to convert strings when calling it.

-2. `UInteger`V příkazu použijte ,`ULong` ,nebo`Byte` jako vhodný pro každý parametr s typem bez znaménka. `UShort` `Declare`
+2. In the `Declare` statement, use `UInteger`, `ULong`, `UShort`, or `Byte` as appropriate for each parameter with an unsigned type.

-3. V dokumentaci pro funkci Windows, kterou voláte, vyhledejte názvy a hodnoty konstant, které používá.
-Mnohé z těchto jsou definovány v souboru WinUser. h.
+3. Consult the documentation for the Windows function you are calling to find the names and values of the constants it uses.
+Many of these are defined in the WinUser.h file.

-4. Deklaruje nezbytné konstanty ve vašem kódu.
-Mnoho konstant systému Windows je 32 hodnot bez znaménka a je nutné je deklarovat `As UInteger`.
+4. Declare the necessary constants in your code.
+Many Windows constants are 32-bit unsigned values, and you should declare these `As UInteger`.

-5. Volejte funkci normálním způsobem.
-Následující příklad volá funkci `MessageBox`systému Windows, která přebírá unsigned integer argument.
+5. Call the function in the normal way.
+The following example calls the Windows function `MessageBox`, which takes an unsigned integer argument.

     ```vb
     Public Class windowsMessage